Princess 77 – Homeowner Evaluation

 When turf companies market a brand new grass without submitting it to long-term University trials in Georgia, I’m at a loss to know whether to recommend their grass for use by homeowners.

-In the Summer of 2005 I asked for radio listeners’ experiences with several new grasses.
+One summer, I asked for radio listeners’ experiences with several new grasses.

 It is important to note that this was not a scientific survey and the comments listed here may not reflect reality.
 It is not my intent to disparage a grass … only to present the comments of real-life users.

 Below are the comments I received on ‘Princess 77′ bermudagrass.

 This project started in August of 2003.
 I had great success with Princess 77 seed when planting my lawn.
 I only wished I would have known about it before I planted the seed from the Big Box Stores (Princess 77 was not available at the Big Box Stores when I started this project).

 I started by tilling the yard, sprayed with Roundup (waited 4 days) before I planted.
 I added dolomitic lime and starter fertilizer.
 I mixed the seed (pure seed 5 lbs) with sand and put down with a broadcast spreader.
 Since Bermuda seed needs to be covered, I raked over most of the yard and added wheat straw (lots).
 Last, I drove over the entire area with my lawn tractor to make sure the seed had soil contact (all the neighbors thought I was crazy).
 I watered for 7-14 days until the seed germinated.
 I fertilized around 30 days later and cut three times before fall.